I Don't Want to Go to Bed (book): Plot

-Lasse doesn't want to go to bed.
-He always finds new things to play with.
+Lasse doesn't want to go to bed and he always finds new things to play with.
 His mother doesn't know what to do.
 Therefore, Aunt Lotte lets Lasse put on her magic glasses.
 With the glasses, Lasse observes what the other children are doing.

 Lasse sees a baby bear sitting in bed after a long day in the forest eating his honey porridge.
 In the children's room, the rabbit children go to bed after a pillow fight.
 Five little bird children sleep on the trees after practicing flying in the afternoon.
 Three squirrel children play with a toy train, eat candy and go to bed.
 Meanwhile, mouse child Kasper comes home late after playing in the yard.
 His mother explains that he should quickly have dinner and then go to bed because his siblings are all already asleep.

 After Lasse took off the glasses, Aunt Lotte explained that he had seen that all children have to sleep in the evening.
 Therefore, Lasse should go to bed too.
 Lasse goes home and goes to bed very quietly.
 When his mother wants to bring him to bed, he is already asleep.